johnofleek/FX30WP85/generic/OneClickInstallers/OneClickInstallers.md

 # Had a problem with a WP77xx 1 click installer
-The device had a broken image loaded but would go into boot mode and in windows had a visible "DM" serial port
+The device had a broken image loaded but would go into boot mode
+In windows had a visible "DM" serial port

 The installer failed like this